Foam glass: Properties

 Foam glass is fireproof, waterproof, non-toxic, corrosion-resistant, non-aging, non-radioactive, and insulating.

 It is a stable building exterior wall and roof insulation and sound insulation material.

 Foam glass does not absorb water.
 The cells are mostly closed, so there is no capillary rise.

 Foam glass has an operating temperature range of -200 to 450 °C and a small expansion coefficient (8 × 10 °C).

 Foam glass with open pores absorbs sound and is used as a sound insulation material.
 Penetration loss can be around 28.3 dB in 60~400 Hz.

 Depending on the properties of the foam glass, it can be used as insulation material in various sectors of construction engineering, as well as in shipbuilding, chemical, cryogenic, and high-temperature technologies.

 As a moisture-proof, fireproof, and chemically resistant material foam glass may be used in harsh environments such as in heat insulation and deep cooling in underground and open-air applications such as pipelines and tank foundations.

 Application

 Expanded glass is mostly used as a insulation material, e.g. in machine room noise reduction and highway sound absorption barrier.

 Recently, it has become available in monolithic dimensions of 2.8 x 1.2m.

 Foam glass insulation aggregate (foam glass gravel) is used in a similar way as porous clay aggregate as a load-bearing hardcore.
-With a lambda/k value of around 0.08 its thermal conductivity is approximately 20% lower than lightweight expanded clay aggregate.
+With a lambda/k value of around 0.08 W/(mK) its thermal conductivity is approximately 20% lower than lightweight expanded clay aggregate.

 Depending on the application, foam glass products produced by the corresponding processes can be divided into four categories, namely insulating foam glass, sound-absorbing decorative foam glass, facing foam glass, and granular foam glass.

 White and stained glass are also used as sound absorbing and decorative materials.
 Waste in production – foamed glass powder and scrap can also be used as fillers for decorative light concrete and other applications.